University of Buenos Aires: University Reform of 1918

 The newfound prosperity experienced by Argentina at the turn of the 20th century allowed the children of (primarily European) immigrants, the new Argentine middle class, to attend university for the first time.
 In June 1918, a political and cultural movement impulsed by students at the National University of Córdoba caused a shockwave across Latin America: students were now protesting for further autonomy in universities, democratically elected authorities and co-governance, and open contests for teaching positions.
 The reform set up the freedom for universities to define their own curriculum and manage their own budget without interference from the central government.
-This has had a profound effect on academic life at the universities through the nationalization process that boasts academic freedom and independence throughout the university life.
+This has had a profound effect on academic life at the universities through the nationalization process that boasts academic freedom and independence throughout university life.

 The University Reform granted UBA (as well as all other public universities in Argentina) one of the key features of its institutional life, maintained up to this day: co-governed, democratically elected institutions and authorities.